 Complete the “A&R Demographics and Major Change Form” and submit it to Admissions & Records.
 You can follow this link: Admissions & Records Student Forms.

-Full time students must be enrolled in 12 units or more and part time students are enrolled in 6 - 11.5 units.
+Full-time students must be enrolled in 12 units or more and part-time students are enrolled in 6 - 11.5 units.
 This only applies to the Fall and Spring semesters.
-For the Summer or Intersession, students can take up to 7 units.
+For the Winter/Intersession students can take up to 7 units.
+For each Summer session, students can take up to 10 units.

 How can I obtain proof of enrollment?